Visma-Snowplow-Product-Insights/hiring-assignments/snowplow-micro-docker.md

 - As a flow diagram
 - etc.

-During the interview we will discuss how you approached the problem, strengths/weaknesses, also some concrete next steps if one would make this deployment more production-ready.
+During the interview we will discuss how you approached the problem, what tools you used, strengths/weaknesses, also some concrete next steps if one would make this deployment more production-ready.

 ## Questions?
 If you have questions about the task or would like us to further specify some of the things written above, you can contact the person who gave you the assignment.